UMD-CS-STICs/389Kfall18/lectures/week_04-nodejs/README.md

 ### What is Node.js?

-"Node.js is a JavaScript runbennye built on Chrome's V8 JavaScript engine.
+"Node.js is a JavaScript runtimee built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js package ecosystem, [npm](https://www.npmjs.com/), is the largest ecosystem of open source libraries in the world." - [Node.js Website](https://nodejs.org/en/)

-**Node.js is a JavaScript runbennye built on Chrome's V8 JavaScript engine.**
+**Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.**

 Essentially, this means that Node.js takes JavaScript out of the browser, and isolates it on someone's computer.
 This expands JavaScript's applications from just browser programming to being just like any languages.
 You can do things like read from and write to a file system or start a server.